top of page

 1. Thinning Skin Needs Gentle Pigments and Application

 Mature skin produces less sebum, the natural oil that keeps skin moisturized and supple.
-For this reason, a lighter approach is needed for a youthful looking brow, liner and lip blush.
-Harsh lines will bring attention to age.
+For this reason, a lighter approach is needed for a youthful-looking brow, liner, and lip blush.
+Harsh lines can draw attention to age.
 Your experienced skin needs an airy touch to lift color.

 3. Slower Cell Turnover Requires Patience and Care

 With age, the skin’s ability to renew itself slows down.
-Dead skin cells accumulate on the surface, which can dull the complexion and clog pores.
-You'll need patience waiting for healed results While your skin is exfoliating.
-Special care if given to mature skin While the healing process is happening, ensuring color intake and keeping skin healthy.
-Numbing agents are used through this entire process to keep you comfortable.
+Dead skin cells accumulate on the surface, dulling the complexion and clogging pores.
+You'll need patience while waiting for healed results as your skin exfoliates.
+Special care is given to mature skin during the healing process, ensuring color intake and keeping skin healthy.
+Numbing agents are used throughout this entire process to keep you comfortable.

 4. Increased Risk of Color Migration

-Mature skin often becomes more sensitive due to changes in the skin barrier .
+Mature skin often becomes more sensitive due to changes in the skin barrier.
 One important factor is the lymph nodes near and around the eye and lip area for permanent cosmetics.
-Your immune system is designed to take away anything that seems foreign in your body, and even after years, this can lead to what we call "migration" of color.
+Your immune system is designed to eliminate anything that seems foreign in your body, and even after years, this can lead to what we call "migration" of color.
 This happens when pigment fragments are picked up and moved along the lymph system.
-Sometimes this looks like a bruise near your eye, or a blurry eyebrow.
-It also can blur the edge of the corners of the lips.
+Sometimes this looks like a bruise near your eye or a blurry eyebrow.
+It can also blur the edges of the corners of the lips.

-Knowing this a seasoned approach is needed and the exact pigment should be used.
+Knowing this, a seasoned approach is needed, and the exact pigment should be used.
 This can be tricky if another artist is working on someone else's work.
-Its always best to begin the work ourselves, but Permanent Beauty and Lynn Soles will access your skin and color situations for best healing.
+It's always best to begin the work ourselves, but Permanent Beauty and Lynn Soles will assess your skin and color situations for the best healing.

 5. Delicate Skin Benefits from Mindful Touch

 The way you apply permanent pigment matters.
 Mature skin responds better to gentle, mindful touch rather than vigorous rubbing or massaging.
 Using light pressure helps stimulate circulation without causing damage.
-Using a steady hand and machine insures that minimal pigment is put into the skin, and great care is taken to help you understand the healing process of colors in your skin.
+A steady hand and machine ensure that minimal pigment is put into the skin, and great care is taken to help you understand the healing process of colors in your skin.

 When placing pigment, a steady stretch will be necessary, but not so much as to cause excessive pain or bruising.
 Lynn knows how to implant pigment with the right amount of pressure.
 You'll be coached through every part of it.
-I'm almost every case, our clients can drive right home and back to a vigorous life-style.
+In almost every case, our clients can drive right home and return to a vigorous lifestyle.

 Comments